creame/joinchat/README.txt

 * **NEW:** WhatsApp button tooltip.
 * **NEW:** Start WhatsApp button text on Chat Window.
 * **NEW:** Option to disable automatic open of Chat Window.
-* For devs: static functions moved to a JoinChatUtil class.
+* For devs: static functions moved to a WhatsAppMe_Util class.

 = 3.0.3 =
 * FIX in landscape or with long CTAs the chat window could be higher than view and can't be closed.
 * For developers:
-* New metabox filters 'joinchat_metabox_output' and 'joinchat_metabox_save'.
+* New metabox filters 'whatsappme_metabox_output' and 'whatsappme_metabox_save'.
-* Change filter 'joinchat_message_replacements' to 'joinchat_format_replacements'.
+* Change filter 'whatsappme_message_replacements' to 'whatsappme_format_replacements'.
-* Change filter 'joinchat_message_send_replacements' to 'joinchat_variable_replacements'.
+* Change filter 'whatsappme_message_send_replacements' to 'whatsappme_variable_replacements'.

 = 3.0.2 =
 * **NEW:** Send Facebook Pixel custom event when user launch WhatsApp.
 * FIX empty tabs on settings page due to conflicts with other themes or plugins.

 = 3.0.1 =
-* FIX sometimes the phone number is lost in Join.chat settings on save.
+* FIX sometimes the phone number is lost in WAme settings on save.
 * CHANGED Wame button z-index to 1000.

 = 3.0.0 =
 * **NEW:** Better Integration with WooCommerce: CTA and Custom Message for product pages and new dynamic variables {SKU}, {PRICE} {PRODUCT}.
 * **NEW:** Admin help tab with styles and dynamic varibles info.
-* **NEW:** For developers: a lot of new hooks to change or extend Join.chat functions.
+* **NEW:** For developers: a lot of new hooks to change or extend WAme functions.
-* **NEW:** Custom javascript document event 'joinchat:open' that allow trigger other actions and/or change the link url.
+* **NEW:** Custom javascript document event 'whatsappme:open' that allow trigger other actions and/or change the link url.
-* CHANGED Rebrand "WhatsApp me" to "Join.chat".
+* CHANGED Rebrand "WhatsApp me" to "WAme chat".
 * CHANGED Code linted following WordPress standar.
 * FIX when post visibility was set as "hidden", it used default global visibility.
 * FIX javascript error when "ga" global object is defined but isn't Google Analytics.